launchthought/Galileo-Issues-Bugs/ISSUE_TEMPLATE.md

 The Galileo app got stuck on the loading screen after leaving it open for a period of time.

 **What did you expect to happen?**
-I expected to return to my computer to see Galileo still running and functioning as normal.
+To return to my computer and see Galileo still running/functioning as normal.

 **How can someone else reproduce this?**